rendzina/ble_scanner/README.md

 # BLE Scanner

 A Bluetooth Low Energy (BLE) scanning application designed to detect and log mobile phones in the vicinity.
 This tool is particularly useful for traffic analysis at events, conventions, or public spaces.
+The tool is designed to run on a Raspberry Pi, and was tested on a Pi4.

 Possible use cases:
 - People counting / footfall monitoring (anonymously)